RS-cloud14/Power-BI--Tiktok-Simulator/README.md

 ### For Educators
 - Use the Awareness Page to introduce digital sustainability concepts
 - Facilitate discussions about invisible environmental impacts
-- Encourage students to calculate and share their results
+- Encourage people to calculate and share their results
 - Integrate into environmental science or digital literacy courses

 ### For Researchers